YinpengSu-Mcgill/Fullstack-Discussion-Platform/README.md

 # Full Stack Discussion Platform

 📌 Overview
-A web-based discussion platform that allows users to:
+A full-stack web-based discussion platform that enables users to :
 - Create and join boards
 - Post messages
 - Manage discussion channels

+ The platform was designed to support structured online communication with a clear frontend-backend workflow.

-🛠 Tech Stack
+## Tech Stack
-- Frontend: HTML, CSS
+- Frontend: HTML, CSS, JavaScript
 - Backend: PHP
 - Server: Apache (XAMPP)
+- Database: MySQL
+-
 🚀 How to Run

 1. Install XAMPP